 The aim of Enterprise Risk Management (ERM) is to manage risks to which the Group is exposed in order to support value creation, ensure risk awareness, and balance risk against reward.
-ERM at lines of defence.
+ERM at Vattenfall involves analysing and monitoring all types of risks.
+It is based on the risk management standards of the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and the three lines of defence.
 It combines a top-down and bottom-up approach to support our work on adhering to our strategy and achieving our long-term goals.